wime12/wm-sqlite/README.md

 ### Statement cache

-Prepared statements are cached if STATEMENT-CACHING-MIXIN is declared as one of the superclasses of a database class.
+Prepared statements are cached and reused if STATEMENT-CACHING-MIXIN is declared as one of the superclasses of a database class.

 ### Query streams

 Querys on the database are implemented as query streams.
 They can be used like, e.g., usual file streams.
-The element-type of query streams are lists or vectors for raw row data or persistent objects.
+The element-types of query streams are lists or vectors for raw row data or persistent objects.

 ### Blob streams